 \subsection{Algorithms for SOC in a RL framework}

-The initial method which was proposed to solve the SOC problem was a pure gradient descent but many other variants of this approach have been developed in the literature.
-Still most of the methods are based on the gradient descent idea.
-We will show a derivation of the gradient descent method in the RL framework and show that this can be interpreted as a deterministic model based policy gradient method.
-For the deterministic policy setting also methods in reinforcement learning have been proposed namely DDPG.
-DDPG is model free actor critic methods for deterministic policies.
-We will introduce this main idea of this method and present an application of both algorithms in the next section.
+The first method proposed to solve the importance sampling SOC problem \cite{Hartmann2012} was a pure gradient descent but many other variants of this approach have been developed in the literature; see, e.g., \cite{Hartmann2017} and the references therein.
+Nevertheless most methods are based on the idea of gradient descent.
+We will show a derivation of the gradient descent method in the RL framework and show that this can be interpreted as a deterministic model-based policy gradient method.
+For the deterministic policy setting methods in reinforcement learning have also been proposed namely the model-free DPG family of algorithms and its subsequent variants.
+We will introduce the main idea of these methods and in the next section we will present an application of both algorithms.

-\subsubsection{Model-based deterministic Policy Gradient}
+\subsubsection{Model-based deterministic policy gradient}

 Let us again understand the expectation of the objective function \eqref{eq: rl objective function} taken over the distribution of trajectories and proceed with the gradient computation as we did in \eqref{eq: stochastic policy gradient}.
 First, notice that the probability distribution over the trajectories now reads